 With an eclectic range of experience Kristin finds herself hired for a variety of engagements throughout the year.
 As a singer her talents and training varies from classical styles such as opera, oratorio, and art song, to more contemporary genres such as musical theater, pop, blues, and jazz.
 Regardless of repertoire Kristin embraces the voice as a living, breathing instrument and celebrates the wide range of sounds it can uniquely produce.

-Named the “Nancy P. Marriott Scholar” Kristin received her Masters in Voice Performance from the Longy School of Music of Bard College in Cambridge, MA and her Bachelor of Music in Voice Performance with emphasis in Opera and Musical Theatre from Capital University in Columbus, Ohio.
+Named the “Nancy P. Marriott Scholar” Kristin received her Masters in Voice Performance from the Longy School of Music of Bard College in Cambridge, MA.
 She currently studies voice with Carol Mastrodomenico.
 In addition to her life as a performer Kristin fills the remainder of her time teaching music.
-As a Performing Arts Faculty member at Stonehill College she currently serves as both the Studio Voice instructor and the Director of the Collegiate Chorale.
+She is a music faculty member at both Stonehill College and Wellesley College, teaching individual studio voice to a combined 30+ students weekly.

 Kristin firmly believes that her duty as both a performer and teacher is to give others a voice.
 Whether it’s serving as a conduit for the composer’s message or encouraging others to find their own, the world we live in needs more people to speak up, sing out, and be heard.